netzmacht/contao-toolkit/docs/components/index.rst

 Components
 ==========

-Toolkit allows to develop lightweight components which are fully decoupled from the Contao object stack and which can benefit from dependency injection.
+Contao uses content elements and frontend modules to generate content.
+Toolkit uses the term components to describe them.
+Toolkit allows to develop lightweight components.
+They does not require to extend from the Contao class stack.
+Toolkit also provides a way using dependency injection for components.

 .. _contents: